CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 	We recommend changing the passwords to something other than the defaults, since anyone using the default would essentially have a non-secret set of passwords.

-	Any changes to the passwords and/or user names need to be reflected in the connection string file "mysqli.info.php" in the "classes" folder, which is needed by the IDE.
+	Any changes to the passwords and/or user names need to be reflected in the connection string file "hfw.mysqli.info.php" in the "classes/info" folder, which is needed by the IDE.

-	The "hfw.export.lib" folder contains the default connection string file "hfw.db.info.php" (which would also need to track any password or user name changes).
+	The "hfw.export.lib" folder also contains a default connection string file "hfw.db.info.php", which would also need to track any password or user name changes.
 One should create both local and server versions of this file with different passwords for security.
+This is used by the actual production application to connect to the HFW database and needs the same connection info as the GUI connection string file in "classes/info".
+However, the GUI will not need a production server version of the file "hfw.mysqli.info.php".

 	We provide create MySQL user scripts for "localhost", though you can swap that out with "127.0.0.1" as you see fit.
 If your MySQL settings use something else, then these will need modification.
 You can install both or just the most appropriate set.